tweag/asterius/docs/hacking.md

 * Multiple lib targets can be loaded at once, but only one main target (exe/test) can be loaded.
 When hacking a specific exe/test, modify the local `utils/ghcid.sh` script first.
-Before commiting changes in the Haskell codebase, it would be nice to run `stack build --test --no-run-tests` to make sure all executables are not broken by lib changes.
+Before committing changes in the Haskell codebase, it would be nice to run `stack build --test --no-run-tests` to make sure all executables are not broken by lib changes.

 ## To boot or not to boot

-As described in the building guide, `stack build` only builds the asterius compiler itself; additionally we need to run `stack exec ahc-boot` to run the compiler on the boot libs.
+As described in the building guide, `stack build` only builds the Asterius compiler itself; additionally we need to run `stack exec ahc-boot` to run the compiler on the boot libs.
 This process is typically only needed once, but there are cases when it needs to be re-run: